 If a proximity card is lost, you must notify our parking services team in writing so it can be cancelled and a replacement issued.
 A charge of £25 is applied for each replacement card and replacements will only be given if the proximity card number can be confirmed.

 Stolen proximity cards must be reported to the police and a crime reference obtained before a replacement is considered.

 You should notify us if you change your contact details, address and vehicle.
 Notifications must be sent in writing to: Parking services, Woking Borough Council, Civic Offices, Gloucester Square, Woking, GU21 6YL.

 Cars are parked at the owner's/driver's risk and we accept no liability for loss or damage to any vehicle or part thereof, nor will it accept liability for the death of or injury to any person(s) arising out of the use of the car park, save insofar as such death or injury is caused by the negligence of the Council, its servants or agents.

 To prevent crime, please lock your car and do not leave your valuables on display.

 Other terms and conditions

-The proximity card remains our property (Woking Borough Council) and, if for any reason, you do not renew your permit and/or disabled blue badge, the proximity card must be returned to us.
+Permits remain the property of Woking Borough Council and if, for any reason, you do not renew your permit and/or blue badge, the proximity card or paper permit must be returned to us.
 A cost will be applied to cards which are not returned to us.